 “The Town is extremely grateful to the partners who have signed on to assist with the restoration of the Whittaker Pointe shoreline, and is excited about the progress already being made on the construction.
 We look forward to enjoying the protection afforded residential and commercial properties and the enhanced environment for fish and other wildlife that will once again make the restored Pointe their home,” said Ms. Miller.

 The living shoreline was designed by Quible & Associates, P.C. from Powells Point, NC with structural engineering support from Gary Greene Engineers from Raleigh, NC.
 The living shoreline is being constructed by Carolina Marine Structures, and will consist of granite rocks placed parallel to the peninsula’s shoreline.
 The granite, from Wake Stone Corporation, is being transported to the site by Double A Hauling, Inc. Loose and bagged recycled oyster shells will also be placed by volunteers and Restoration Systems to protect the Whittaker Creek side of the peninsula and the site will be planted with native grasses and sedges.

-The living shoreline will slow down and reduce the impacts of waves, thereby restoring the marsh habitat that was lost and reducing further erosion.
-The project is expected to be completed by the end of the summer 2020.
+The living shoreline slows down and reduces the impacts of waves, thereby restoring the marsh habitat that was lost and reducing further erosion.
+The project is expected to be completed by the end of 2020.